-§ 78.
-A remarkable property of the atomic weights was discovered, in the sixties, independently by would be found in the same columns.
+A remarkable property of the atomic weights was discovered, in the sixties, independently by Lothar Meyer and Mendeléeff.
+They found that the elements could be arranged in rows in the order of their atomic weights so that similar elements would be found in the same columns.
 A modernised form of the Periodic Table will be found on pp. 106, 107.
 It will be noticed, for example, that the "alkali" metals, Lithium, Sodium, Rubidium and Cæsium, which